goosetea04/gustisuperstore/README.md

 	3. We then register the main app into the project by finding settings `settings.py` in gustisuperstore directory then finding `INSTALLED_APPS` and adding `main` to the code

 	4. We Create a new directory that is called templates within main application.
-We then creare `main.html` inside the directory.
+We then create `main.html` inside the directory.

 	5. Edit the `models.py` file inside the main application to define a new model.
-Edit th `models.py` to include name, amount, and description in the app.
+Edit the `models.py` to include name, amount, and description in the app.

 	6. Create and apply model migrations.